harlan-zw/harlanzw.com/content/blog/2023-april.md

 But this is the way open-source works it seems.
 Periods of rapid development and then periods of slow but steady maintenance to get things stable.

-And that's a wrap.
 Thanks for reading and thanks to my amazing sponsors.

-Please get in touch if you feel like it, always happy to chat!